ds-visualizer/ds-visualizer/content/heap/code.md

     while (heap.get(index) > parent(index)) {

-      // Bubble up has space of n
+      // Bubble up has time of n
       bubbleUp(index);

       // Since out index will now be swapped with the parent